 Generally, we consider rates to be low when they fall below the average seen over the past few years.
 For first-time buyers, identifying these periods can lead to significant savings on interest payments.

 Securing a mortgage when interest rates are lower than the long-term average means your monthly repayments could be more affordable.
 It’s essential for homeowners and those looking to get a mortgage to keep an eye on these trends.
+Additionally, understanding how your mortgage credit score plays a role in securing favourable rates can help you take advantage of the market when conditions are in your favour.

 Timing is everything, and locking in a rate at its lowest can make buying a property cheaper than renting in some cases.
-This approach demands vigilance and a readiness to act when conditions align favorably.
+This approach demands vigilance and a readiness to act when conditions align favourably.

 Advice on Whether to Rent or Buy a House